mlutze/bartok-legacy/README.md

 ## Delay of Game
 _Added by Matt, 21 Aug 2023_

-You may at any point raise your hadn to indicate that the current player is taking too long.
+You may at any point raise your hand to indicate that the current player is taking too long.
 If the majority of players raise their hands, the current player draws a penalty card.

 ## Root Groups